masasakano/music_i18n/README.md

    <% end %>
    ```
 7. Edit the Controller-test file (`/test/controllers/targets/anchorings_controller_test.rb`)
-   * A nominal way is just to copy the contents from a template at `/test/controllers/musics/anchorings_controller_test.rb` and change the contents of the two instance variables `@anchorable` and `@anchorabl2` in +setup+ with your fixture record for *Target*
+   * A nominal way is just to copy the contents from a template at `/test/controllers/places/anchorings_controller_test.rb` and change the contents of the two instance variables `@anchorable` and `@anchorabl2` in +setup+ with your fixture record for *Target*
    * The copied file then tests basic CRUD with the newly associated *Target*-*Anchoring* (and *Url*).
 A key is a few lines near the top.
 Basically, your *ControllerTest* class should be a subclass of the custom *BaseAnchoringsControllerTest*:

      ```ruby
      require "test_helper"
      require "controllers/base_anchorings_controller_test.rb"

-     class Musics::AnchoringsControllerTest < BaseAnchoringsControllerTest  # < ActionDispatch::IntegrationTest
+     class Places::AnchoringsControllerTest < BaseAnchoringsControllerTest  # < ActionDispatch::IntegrationTest
      ```
    * If a test fails, it may be because of permission because the editing permission follows that of the parent class (*Target* in this case), which varies.
 Access to some models are more restricted than others.
 You may edit the `fail_users` and `success_users` in the test file.
    * You may add some more specific tests, including system tests.